Raleigh

 4.8% Annual Home Value Growth

-• Architectural Style: From historic Victorians to modern high-rises
+• Architecture: From the historic Victorians of Oakwood to the sleek, modern high-rises of the urban core.

 Raleigh Neighborhood Trends 2025

-What is the most expensive neighborhood in Raleigh?
+What is considered the most expensive and exclusive neighborhood in Raleigh?

-Hayes Barton consistently ranks as Raleigh's most expensive neighborhood, with median home prices exceeding $2 million.
-This historic district features grand estates, tree-lined streets, and proximity to downtown.
-Other high-end communities include North Hills, Historic Oakwood, and parts of Cameron Village.
+Hayes Barton consistently holds the title as one of Raleigh's most expensive and prestigious neighborhoods, with median home prices often exceeding $2 million.
+This historic district is celebrated for its grand, architecturally significant estates, mature tree-lined streets, and unbeatable proximity to downtown.
+Other high-end communities include inside-the-beltline neighborhoods and luxury sections of North Hills.

-How do I choose between urban and suburban Raleigh neighborhoods?
+How do I decide between an urban vs. suburban Raleigh neighborhood?

 Overview for Raleigh, NC